Indian visa for Filipinos: don’t commit the same mistake I did!

 - 6-month passport validity.
 This is a common knowledge so don’t dare travel if your visa in less than 6 months.
 I know it’s very hard to renew passports in the Philippines (this is why I do it in other countries) but be patient and take time to renew!
 Passport should also have at least 2 blank pages.
 I usually fill a passport quickly so when I have 6 pages left, I always make sure to renew.

 - Make sure your main objective in India is for travel/tourism/leisure.
-In my first travel to India, I did volunteering and a tourist visa is not valid for this kind of activity.
+In my first travel to India, I did volunteer and a tourist visa is not valid for this kind of activity.
 Take note that you need to go to the Indian Embassy in Manila if you want to apply for a volunteering visa.

 Otherwise, again, you have to go to the Embassy of India in Manila to apply for an Indian visa.